-At the end of curb, gutter and paving construction the Contractor is responsible for cleaning the storm inlets of any sediment deposited.
+At the end of curb, gutter and paving construction the Contractor is responsible for cleaning the pond of construction sediment to the design specifications.
+Once the pond has vegetative cover established on the slopes and is accepted the Owner, the City will maintain the permanent pond.